tyler-bartunek/ShoeBot/README.md

 ### Printed Components and Module Fit
-Both STEP and STL files for all components to be printed are provided under the hardware directory, with directions for the base hardware and wheels module provided in the Quick-Start Guide.
-As modules are added, printing directions specific to those modules will be added to the docs directory.
+Both STEP and STL files for all components to be printed are provided under the hardware directory, with directions for the base hardware and wheels module provided in the wiki.
+As modules are added, printing directions specific to those modules will be added.
 This system was prototyped using an Ender 3 V2 and Cura slicer using PLA+, with dimensions set to reflect typical tolerances for that printer with the intent of clearance fits with minimal play between mounting rails and modules.
-Nominal ridge width for the rail channels is 8 mm, but for the described printer setup a 7.8 mm width with 8.2 mm gap between ridges was found to provide the desired fit.

 ## Future development
 This project is still under development, and additional details such as component IDs, synchronization, and timing